Skip to content

 For tasks without built-in distillation support (or for custom training workflows), use to_hf_dataset() to export results:

-# Now you can use this dataset with any training framework
+You can then use this dataset with any training framework like Hugging Face Transformers, SetFit, or custom training loops.

 Threshold Parameter